Dario Šits: Club career

-Born in Kuldīga, Šits started playing football at FK Metta, before joining Parma in 2020.
-Having impressed with his performances for the Under-17 and the Primavera teams, the forward earned his first call-ups to the first team during the 2021–22 season, under head coach Giuseppe Iachini.
+Born in Kuldīga, Šits started playing football at FK Metta, before joining Italian side Parma in 2020.
+Following his performances for the Under-17 and Primavera teams, the forward earned his first call-ups to the club's first team during the 2021–22 season, under head coach Giuseppe Iachini.

-On 2 March 2022, Šits made his professional debut for the club in Serie B, starting in a 1–1 league draw against AC Monza.
+On 2 March 2022, Šits made his professional debut for Parma, starting in a 1–1 Serie B draw against AC Monza.
 On 11 March, shortly after coming on as a substitute in a league match against Cittadella, the forward earned a penalty kick for his side, which was then missed by Juan Brunetta: the fixture ended in a 1–1 draw.

-On 6 October 2022, Šits extended his contract with Parma until 2026.
+On 6 October of the same year, Šits extended his contract with Parma until 2026.

+On 24 August 2023, Šits joined Serie C club SPAL on a season-long loan, with an option to buy in favor of the club and a buy-back clause in favor of Parma.
+He made his debut for the club on 2 September, starting in a 1–0 league win over Vis Pesaro: however, he suffered an ACL injury in the same game, thus being forced to enter long-term convalescence.

+On 18 July 2024, Šits joined Dutch Eerste Divisie club Helmond Sport on a season-long loan deal, with an option to buy.
+He made his debut in the opening fixture of the season, starting in a 1–1 home draw against Jong Utrecht.

+On 28 August 2025, Šits joined Spanish Primera Federación club Atlético Madrileño on a season-long loan deal, with an option to buy.

 International career

 Šits has represented Latvia at various youth international levels, having played for the under-17, under-19 and under-21 national teams.

+In October 2024, Dario Šits received his first call-up to the Latvia national football team for the matches against the Faroe Islands and North Macedonia.

+On 10 October Dario Šits made his debut for the Latvia national football team in a UEFA Nations League match against North Macedonia, coming on as a substitute in the 17th minute to replace the injured Vladislavs Gutkovskis.
+This debut came immediately after Paolo Nicolato's first call-up.

+In just his second match for the Latvia national team, Dario Šits scored his first goal for the team.
+Coming on as a substitute in the 66th minute, replacing Jānis Ikaunieks, by the 69th minute, after a fantastic cross from Andrejs Cigaņiks, Dario Šits scored with his first touch.

+International goals

 Style of play

-Šits is an ambidextrous centre-forward, who has been praised mainly for his technical and physical abilities, as well as his speed, his work rate and his finishing.
+Šits is a centre-forward, who has been praised mainly for his technical and physical abilities, as well as his speed, his work rate and his finishing.
+Mainly a right-footed player, he is also capable of using his left foot.